lich1710/jenkins-docker/README.md

 Download my /var/lib/grafana folder: https://1drv.ms/u/s!AmQg3nnClm2t70NLZqu1nkHvo51d

-Copy the content over the folder /var/lib/grafana in Grafana Server or on host Volume
+Copy the content over the folder /var/lib/grafana in Grafana Server or on host Volume.

-#### SETUP JENKINS MASTER
+#### b.
+SETUP JENKINS MASTER

 To authenticate Jenkins master with Jenkins slave, we need to add the private key to use to login to slave: